sundarak/comp423-course-notes/docs/tutorials/go-setup.md

 Reopen the project in the container by pressing Ctrl+Shift+P (or Cmd+Shift+P on Mac), typing "Dev Containers: Reopen in Container," and selecting the option.
 This may take a few minutes while the image is downloaded and the requirements are installed.

-!!! warning "Ensure Docker is running before attempting to reopen"
+!!! warning "Ensure Docker is running before attempting to reopen."

 Once your dev container setup completes, close the current terminal tab (trash can), open a new terminal pane within VSCode, and try running: